gsasansol/GirlScript-Asansol/components/articles/Blockchain-Development/Blockchain_dev.md

 -   [**Programming Hyperledger Fabric**](https://www.amazon.com/dp/0578802228) by Siddharth Jain, --
-      _A guide to developing blockchain applications for enterprise use cases ++ Where Fabric fits in to the blockchain landscape ++ The ins and outs of deploying real-world applications ++ Developing smart contracts and client applications in Node ++ Debugging and troubleshooting ++
+      _A guide to developing blockchain applications for enterprise use cases ++ Where Fabric fits into the blockchain landscape ++ The ins and outs of deploying real-world applications ++ Developing smart contracts and client applications in Node ++ Debugging and troubleshooting ++